seyi2825/StackStarter/README.md

-# StackStarter: Decentralized Crowdfunding for Bitcoin-Connected Projects
+# StackStarter: Crowdfunding for Bitcoin-Connected Projects

 ## Overview

-StackStarter is a decentralized crowdfunding platform built on the Stacks blockchain, designed to empower developers and creators to raise funds for Bitcoin-connected projects.
+StackStarter is a crowdfunding platform built on the Stacks blockchain, designed to empower developers and creators to raise funds for Bitcoin-connected projects.
 By leveraging Stacks' unique capabilities, such as Proof of Transfer (PoX) and Clarity smart contracts, StackStarter provides a secure, transparent, and community-driven platform for funding innovative projects like dApps, NFTs, and DeFi initiatives.

 ## Key Features